MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 16 - Pig Latin Converter
+Given a string, convert it to Pig Latin using the following rules:

+If a word begins with a vowel ("a", "e", "i", "o", or "u"), add "way" to the end.
+For example, "universe" converts to "universeway".
+If a word begins with one or more consonants, move them to the end and add "ay".
+For example, "hello" converts to "ellohay".
+Preserve the case of the first letter.
+For example, "Hello" converts to "Ellohay".

 ### 15 - Array Chunks
 Given an array and a chunk size, return the array split into sub-arrays of that size.